-The 36 mm case is the classic fixed lug case of the now legendary "Original Camper," by Japan TIMEX, which was re-released in November 2015, following a 20 year hiatus of production.
+The 36 mm case is the classic fixed lug case of the now legendary "Original Camper," which was brought back as a TIMEX Japan project in November 2015, following a 20 year hiatus of production.

 Check out the nice tab at the edge of the caseback, for lifting if off with a tool.
 The caseback must be made of a very durable resin material to withstand this.